Designing social movements

 Libertarianism’s attraction is based on ignoring externalities, and cryptocurrencies are no exception.

 Zing.
-All ideologies face a disjunct between of what their core theorists advocate and what their recruiting implicitly advocates in terms of who gets lured in.
+All ideologies face a disjunct between what their core theorists advocate and what their recruiting implicitly advocates in terms of who gets lured in.
 The best version of communism is probably the one that wishes that lazy people who want free stuff would not join up and advocate it.
 And principled libertarian theorists presumably don’t want advocates who only want the freedom to pollute and shoot things all day long.
 And yet, ultimately the movement may be dominated by the worst version of itself.
 Libertarianism has this to such an extreme though.
 What can we learn from that?

 12 Moral cultures

-There is a provocative article, Campbell and Manning (2014), which argues about microaggression in terms of moral cultures of, in order, Honor, Dignity, and Victimhood (Crib sheet).
+There is a provocative article, Campbell and Manning (2014), which argues about microaggression in terms of moral cultures of, in order, Honour, Dignity, and Victimhood (Crib sheet).
 Tanner Greer likes that take too.
 It is an interesting perspective, although not mine.
 I do like the notion of moral cultures, though.
 What is just?

 13 Hygiene and inner circles